 Benefits of Protein Powders for Dogs

 The benefits of giving dogs whey protein are not valuable for every dog owner.
 Using a protein supplement is ideal for hard-working dogs and other highly active breeds.
 A regular home pet would not benefit much from more proteins in their diet.

 Protein is essential for muscle growth.
 Technically, muscles will not build and continue to grow without protein in the diet.
 Protein is an integral part of the dog’s physical body.
 Comprising of 20 amino acids, it is considered the building block of the tissues.
 Additionally, protein is constantly being broken down in the body so new protein molecules need to be introduced.

 Not only is protein for dogs an important factor in the building of muscle, but also in the recovery as well.
 They help the muscles repair after exercise.
 Just like when humans go to the gym and work out, the muscles of a dog can begin to wear and tear as well due to overactivity or lack of nutrition.
 The added protein benefits in protein powder or protein shake for a dog will assist in the recovery process of the muscles as well.

 Lean mass gains

 Protein supplements are not only used to gain muscle or to recover from muscle loss and weariness.
-Lean mass protein is also very beneficial, especially when one is looking to lose weight or maintain.
+Lean mass protein is also very beneficial, especially when one is looking to lose weight or maintain it.
 Lean mass gains can help one achieve a healthy gain in mass without unnecessary body fat added on.
 This results in quality weight and muscle mass gain.

 Disadvantages of Protein Powders for Dogs